Sustainability Reports and Awards

 2022 First Place Food Organics (Campus Race to Zero Waste)

-CMU received high honors in the 2022 Campus Race to Zero Waste thanks to the ongoing efforts by students and staff.
+Central Michigan University (CMU) received high honors in the 2022 Campus Race to Zero Waste thanks to the ongoing efforts by students and staff.
 CMU won first place for large-sized campuses in the Food Organics category of the competition, which is sponsored by the National Wildlife Federation.
-CMU has previously won second place in composting for Campus Race to Zero Waste,
+CMU had previously won second place in composting for Campus Race to Zero Waste.

 2021 Sustainability Public Education Award (EPA)